Your cookie preferences

 What happens with my final gas and electricity bill when I move?

 On your final day in your property, you’ll need to take a meter reading to send to your supplier and compare against your final bill when you receive it.
-You’ll usually switch supplier (or at least tariff) when you move into a new place, so this is key to ensure you aren’t overcharged.
-You’ll need to do the same thing on your first day in your new home to ensure the supplier already in charge of that home knows how much to charge you, whether you switch away from it or not.
+You’ll usually switch supplier (or at least tariff) when you move into a new place, so this is important to ensure you aren’t overcharged.
+You’ll need to do the same thing on your first day in your new home to ensure the supplier already supplying that home knows how much to charge you, whether you switch away from it or not.

 How to save on your electricity and gas

-With fixed deals returning to the market (albeit in limited quantities), you can run an energy price comparison now to see whether there are any deals available that might be worth switching to.
+With fixed deals returning to the market, you can run an energy price comparison now to see whether there are any deals available that might be worth switching to.
 Enter your postcode below to compare energy prices today.

 Run an energy comparison